Electronic Signatures: What Signing a PDF Means

 Three different things people call a "signature"

-- An authenticated e-signature โ a visual mark combined with some form of identity or session verification (an email link, a login, a password layer) that ties the signature to a specific signing event.
+- An authenticated e-signature is a visual mark combined with some form of identity or session verification, such as an email link, a login, or a password layer, that ties the signature to a specific signing event.

 Why the distinction matters legally

-Electronic signatures are recognized as legally binding in most countries โ the U.S. ESIGN Act and the EU's eIDAS regulation both establish this โ but "legally binding" is not one fixed bar. eIDAS in particular defines tiers: a Simple Electronic Signature (a click or a typed name) sits at the bottom, an Advanced Electronic Signature adds identity verification and tamper detection, and a Qualified Electronic Signature (backed by a certified provider) carries the same legal weight as a handwritten signature across the EU.
+Electronic signatures are recognized as legally binding in most countries, with the U.S. ESIGN Act and the EU's eIDAS regulation both establishing this, but "legally binding" is not one fixed bar. eIDAS in particular defines tiers.
+A Simple Electronic Signature, meaning a click or a typed name, sits at the bottom.
+An Advanced Electronic Signature adds identity verification and tamper detection.
+A Qualified Electronic Signature, backed by a certified provider, carries the same legal weight as a handwritten signature across the EU.
 Most everyday agreements only need the simplest tier.
-Higher-stakes documents โ property transfers, some employment contracts, regulated filings โ often require more.
+Higher-stakes documents such as property transfers, some employment contracts, and regulated filings often require more.

 What CocoPDF's Sign PDF tool provides

-CocoPDF applies a password-protected authentication layer to your PDF, confirming ownership and preventing further unauthorized changes to the document โ a practical, lightweight option for internal approvals, informal agreements, and everyday paperwork.
+CocoPDF applies a password-protected authentication layer to your PDF, confirming ownership and preventing further unauthorized changes to the document.
+It is a practical, lightweight option for internal approvals, informal agreements, and everyday paperwork.
 This is the same category of protection covered in the PDF password protection guide.
-It is not a certified, PKI-based digital signature, and it does not currently place an uploaded image of a handwritten signature (for that, the Watermark PDF tool can position custom text at the signature location).
+It is not a certified, PKI-based digital signature, and it does not currently place an uploaded image of a handwritten signature.
+For that, the Watermark PDF tool can position custom text at the signature location.

 Choosing the right level for your document

-- Internal sign-offs, informal approvals, low-stakes agreements between people who already trust each other โ a lightweight signature or authentication layer is enough.
+- Internal sign-offs, informal approvals, and low-stakes agreements between people who already trust each other need no more than a lightweight signature or authentication layer.

-- Contracts, HR paperwork, anything you might need to legally enforce โ use a dedicated e-signature platform that provides an audit trail and identity verification.
+- Contracts, HR paperwork, and anything you might need to legally enforce are better served by a dedicated e-signature platform that provides an audit trail and identity verification.

-- Regulated, high-value, or cross-border legal documents โ a certified digital signature from a licensed provider is usually required, and sometimes mandated by law.
+- Regulated, high-value, or cross-border legal documents usually require a certified digital signature from a licensed provider, and sometimes it is mandated by law.

 Try it yourself